-- Chvátal [1983]: Still a good introduction into the field of linear programming. - Korte and Vygen [2012]: Chapters 3-5 contain the most important results of this lecture course.
+- Chvátal [1983]: Still a good introduction into the field of linear programming. - Korte and Vygen [2018]: Chapters 3-5 contain the most important results of this lecture course.
 Very compact description. - Matoušek and Gärtner [2007]: Very good description of the linear programming part.
-For some results proofs are missing, and the book does not consider integer programming. - Schrijver [1986]: Comprehensive textbook covering both linear and integer programming.
+For some results, proofs are missing, and the book does not consider integer programming. - Schrijver [1986]: Comprehensive textbook covering both linear and integer programming.
 Proofs are short but precise.

 Prerequisites of this course are the lectures "Algorithmische Mathematik I" and "Lineare Algebra I/II".
-The lecture "Algorithmische Mathematik I" is covered by the textbook by Hougardy and Vygen [2015].
+The lecture "Algorithmische Mathematik I" is covered by the textbook by Hougardy and Vygen [2018].
 The results concerning Linear Algebra that are used in this course can be found, e.g., in the textbooks by Anthony and Harvey [2012], Bosch [2007], and Fischer [2009].

 We we also make use of some basic results of the complexity theory as they are taught in the lecture course "Einführung in die Diskrete Mathematik".
+These results on complexity theory can be found e.g. in Chapter 15 of the textbook by Korte and Vygen [2018].

-The notation concerning graphs is based on the notation proposed in the textbook by Korte and Vygen [2012].
+The notation concerning graphs is based on the notation proposed in the textbook by Korte and Vygen [2018].